Do you struggle with

 Is there any cost for me to participate?

-How will the study drug be taken?
+How will the study drug

 How long will the study take?